PurdueCAM2Project/CAM2ImageDatabase/README.md

 The purpose of this is to prevent the uploading of image features without an image that corresponds to it, and vice-versa.

-## This function will eventually be integrated into the setup script.
+## This function will eventually be integrated into the ImageDB script (setup branch)
 This is so that we aren't iterating through the CSV multiple times.